 Beginning with a Dream, Continuing with a Passsion

-PRHeSS was founded in 2007 by Dr. Sam and Mary Kormoi.
+The Pan-African Rural Health and Social Services (PRHeSS) was founded in 2007 by Dr. Sam and Mary Kormoi.
 Their homeland, Sierra Leone, endured a brutal civil war that lasted eleven years and finally ended in 2004.
 The catastrophic effect on sierra Leone was almost impossible to comprehend leaving the infrastructure of the nation almost non-existent.

 Dr. Sam and Mary wanted to help.
 They had to address the most basic needs of their communities.
 They dreamed of bringing restoration and wholeness to the villages they called home.
-The worked to regain trust and restore hope.
+They worked to regain trust and restore hope.
 Their dream of restoring a sustainable community was being brought to life.
 Then two events occurred which would inspire them to expand their work even further.

 A trauma that had a profound impact on the Kormois occurred a decade ago.
-A pregnant young lady who lacked any sort of pre-natal care bled to death on the roadside grass giving birth to twin sons.
+A pregnant young lady who lacked any sort of prenatal care bled to death on the roadside grass giving birth to twin sons.
 The decision to build a hospital to prevent needless loss of life became a driving ambition.
 The hospital is a reality.

 In the summer of 2018, another trauma occurred.
 Fatmata Swaray, age 17 died of condroblastic osteosarcoma, a cancer that first appeared in her right ankle.
 In spite of efforts to bring her to the United States for treatment, she succumbed to her illness before she could be treated.
 Her illness would not have taken her life if she lived in a country with basic health care.